 In Figure~\ref{RS_TempOverVolFlowWithoutFit}, the calibrated temperatures for single operation points are plotted against the product of volume flows of hydrogen and oxygen.
 This relationship is investigated under the assumption that the energy released from combustion per time is proportional to the oxygen flow, as all oxygen is consumed in the flame.
 Furthermore, it is assumed that the flame size is in first order proportional to the total gas volume flow, which is dominated by the hydrogen flow.
 It is expected that the particles mostly do not pass the most upper flame region due to the gas flow ejected from the burner.
-Sohn reports that particles fed through the side slot do not melt, whereas particles fed through the burner do \cite{Sohn2023}, which can confirm this assumption.
+Sohn reports that particles fed through the side slot do not melt, whereas particles fed through the burner do \cite{Sohn2023}, which justifies this assumption.
 Therefore, it is assumed that the average temperature acting on particles in the flame region increases with increasing flame size.
-These are of course heuristic arguments and simplified assumptions, and more sophisticated models for the flame temperature could be used instead, but the objective of this work is the development of a framework that can be extended to more general problems, these simplified assumptions have been used as a first approach to tackle the modeling task.
+As the objective of this work is the development of a framework that can be extended to more general problems, these simplified assumptions have been used as a first approach to tackle the modeling task.

-In Figure~\ref{RS_TempOverVolFlowWithoutFit}, two overlapping regimes can be identified, one for low products of hydrogen and oxygen flows and one for higher products, accordingly marked by colored ellipses in the plot.
+In Figure~\ref{RS_TempOverVolFlowWithoutFit}, two overlapping regimes can be identified, one for low products of hydrogen and oxygen flows and one for higher products, accordingly marked by the background color.
 For both regimes, an approximately linear increase of temperature with different slopes is observed.
 For this reason, a first-order temperature model up to a linear term for each regime is established as follows: